Kirosana15/moodup-recipes-backend/README.md

 ## What is it?

 Recipes is a backend for storing, editing and viewing your recipes.
 User login is handled by JWT.
-Swagger docs are available in `/docs`.

 ## Prerequisites

 - Node.JS v16.16.0
-- Running MongoDB database
+- Running MongoDB v5.0.7 database

 ## Building and running project